bitbytelabs/Bit/README.md

 Chess engines simply play differently than humans.
 It's fairly easy to detect by pure statistics.
 For example, chess.com bans about 16 000 players for fair play abuse each month.

-Your ban most likely wasn't because of the site detecting A.C.A.S, it was because of your suspicious behaviour patterns.
-A.C.A.S cannot fix this, it's your responsiblity to play as a human.
+Your ban most likely wasn't because of the site detecting Bit, it was because of your suspicious behaviour patterns.
+Bit cannot fix this, it's your responsiblity to play as a human.

 Don't want to get banned again?
-Don't use A.C.A.S against other humans.
+Don't use Bit against other humans.

 ### Why doesn't it work?

 Before making an issue, please read these:

-- Make sure the [A.C.A.S GUI](https://psyyke.github.io/A.C.A.S/) is active.
+- Make sure the [Bit GUI](https://bitbytelabs.github.io/bit/) is active.
 Do not close the tab.
-Browsers freeze code execution on inactive pages, you need to visit the A.C.A.S GUI tab from time to time or keep it open on a separate window.
-This prevents A.C.A.S from freezing and not giving any move suggestions, for example.
+Browsers freeze code execution on inactive pages, you need to visit the Bit GUI tab from time to time or keep it open on a separate window.
+This prevents Bit from freezing and not giving any move suggestions, for example.

 - Do you not see any moves displayed on the chess site?
-Are you sure you have enabled "Display Moves On External Site" box on the A.C.A.S GUI settings?
+Are you sure you have enabled "Display Moves On External Site" box on the Bit GUI settings?
 After enabling that setting, please refresh the chess site to see changes.

 - Are you trying to play variants on Chess.com?
-If so, it's not currently supported very well since I had to rush the project, sorry!
+If so, it's not currently supported very well.
 Other sites with variants might also be buggy, you can make an issue about that if you want.

 - Make sure you did NOT set "Piece Animations" to "Arcade" on Chess.com board settings!
-Set the "Piece Animations" to "None" so that A.C.A.S can parse the board correctly.
+Set the "Piece Animations" to "None" so that Bit can parse the board correctly.

-- If A.C.A.S complains having no userscript even though it is installed, press down the "shift" key, and then click your browser's refresh button to perform a hard refresh, hopefully clearing the wrongly cached state.
+- If Bit complains having no userscript even though it is installed, press down the "shift" key, and then click your browser's refresh button to perform a hard refresh, hopefully clearing the wrongly cached state.

 - Nothing is helping?
 Restart your PC.
 Try Violentmonkey and a Chromium based browser, such as Brave.
 Use the default config.
 Keep two windows open at the same time next to each other, one having the GUI and one the chess site.

-Otherwise, it could be a bug, please make an issue [here](https://github.com/psyyke/A.C.A.S/issues/new).
+Otherwise, it could be a bug, please make an issue [here](https://github.com/bitbytelabs/bit/issues/new).

 > [!NOTE]
 > When making an issue, please be descriptive!
 Mention,
 > - The chess site and the variant you were playing.
 > - The browser and the userscript manager you were using.
 > - What did you do for the bug to happen, does it happen often?
 How could I reproduce it?
-> - You can also include a screenshot of the browser console (e.g. `CTRL + SHIFT + I` or right click, inspect, and go to the console tab), look for **grey underlined text** at the beginning of a red background area, on the right side of the screen, which has the word 'A.C.A.S'.
+> - You can also include a screenshot of the browser console (e.g. `CTRL + SHIFT + I` or right click, inspect, and go to the console tab), look for **grey underlined text** at the beginning of a red background area, on the right side of the screen, which has the word 'Bit'.
 That's an error from the userscript.

 ## Development

-### A.C.A.S GUI
+### Bit GUI

 #### Hosting on localhost

-1) Install the A.C.A.S userscript.
+1) Install the Bit userscript.
 2) Select a webserver of your choosing, e.g. [UwAmp](https://www.uwamp.com/en/).
-3) Create a folder named `A.C.A.S` to the root folder of your webserver. (e.g. `www/A.C.A.S`)
+3) Create a folder named `Bit` to the root folder of your webserver. (e.g. `www/Bit`)
 4) Clone the repository and put the files inside the folder you just created.
-6) You should now see A.C.A.S running on `http://localhost/A.C.A.S/`.
+6) You should now see Bit running on `http://localhost/Bit/`.
-7) Make sure the A.C.A.S userscript is on and you should be good to go!
+7) Make sure the Bit userscript is on and you should be good to go!

 > [!WARNING]
-> Make sure there are no additional folders which would make the URL like `http://localhost/A.C.A.S/A.C.A.S/`.
+> Make sure there are no additional folders which would make the URL like `http://localhost/Bit/Bit/`.

 > [!TIP]
 > You can show hidden features by adding `?hidden=true`.
 For only developers, no updates guaranteed.